djmitche/tagset-experiment/README.md

 * Would it help to try to build a slab allocator for tags, allocating (say) 4k of bytes at a time and building []byte slices of that?
 * [DONE] Use []byte to avoid ambiguity of copying strings, allow byte buffers ← byte buffers in DSD are reused
 * [DONE] Weak ref map? ← no such thing
-* Can we assume no hash collisions? ← yes, at 128 bits
+* [DONE] Can we assume no hash collisions? ← yes, at 128 bits
 * Avoid making all of this threadsafe by defining a "Universe" that contains all of the otherwise-global caches, and restricting a universe to a single goroutine at any one time (sort of like a TagBuilder, but longer-lived)
-* Use 2-choice hashing with the H and L hashes, and give up and don't cache when both slots are full (very unlikely failsafe)
+* [DONE] Use 2-choice hashing with the H and L hashes, and give up and don't cache when both slots are full (very unlikely failsafe)
-* Rename Tag to Ident or something, and use it to intern hostnames and metrics as well
+* [DONE] Rename Tag to Ident or something, and use it to intern hostnames and metrics as well
+* `ident.RevolvingFoundry` might be able to self-tune?

 Setting language aside, given: